rufreakde/Wc3MapWorker/mpq/MPQEditor.md

 const Commands = new commands('./mpq/Maps/lua.w3m', './mpq/ExtractedFiles', useConsole.useConsole);
 ```

-# 2
+# 2 What is explained here?
+(ReadMe)
-What is the content if this ReadMe?
-Everything below are references I have found to MPQ files and how you can use the mpq2k CLI and also the MPQEditor CLI (which should be a super set of the former).
+Everything written here are references I found about MPQ files.
+This includes information about usage of the mpq2k CLI and also the MPQEditor CLI (which should be a super set of the former).

 # 3. Commands of MPQEditor (short)
 ### Opening a single MPQ